 Offered in spring semesters of even numbered years, next offered in Spring 2018

-Simpson College’s Spanish-language semester-long study abroad experience for students is based in Rosario, Argentina, a city of about 1 million people approximately 180 miles from Buenos Aires.
-Argentina is a very eclectic country with diverse climates, geographical features and foods.
-From the staggering beauty of the Iguazú Falls in the north, to the breathtaking Perito Moreno Glacier in the south, from the impressive Andes Mountains in the west to the lights of the charming capital city of Buenos Aires in the east, there is no shortage of intriguing places to explore.All Simpson students, regardless of major, are welcome to participate in this program.
-Given that Spanish is the language of communication in Argentina and the language of instruction at UCEL, participation in the program carries a prerequisite of SPAN 111 (two semesters of college-level Spanish).
+Simpson College’s Spanish-language semester-long study abroad experience for students is based in Concepción, Chile, a metropolitan area of nearly 1 million people approximately 300 miles from Santiago, Chile’s capital city.
+Chile is a very eclectic country with diverse climates, geographical features and foods.
+From the Atacama Desert in the north, to the lakes and volcanoes of Patagonia in the south, from the impressive Andes Mountains that run the length of country to the culture of the charming city of Santiago in the center, there is no shortage of intriguing places to explore.All Simpson students, regardless of major, are welcome to participate in this program.
+Given that Spanish is the language of communication in Chile and the language of instruction at UCSC, participation in the program carries a prerequisite of SPAN 111 (two semesters of college-level Spanish).
 Even this minimal language background will prime participants to make faster linguistic progress in country.

-Students will live with host families and the students’ morning and evening weekday meals, as well as all of their weekend meals, will be provided by their hosts.
-A stipend will be provided to students cover the cost of their weekday lunches on or near campus.
-Additionally, this program offers field trips, excursions, and cultural activities throughout the semester which provide students the opportunity to learn even more about Argentina and Argentine culture.
+Students will live with local host families who provide all of the student’s meals.
+Additionally, this program offers field trips, excursions, and cultural activities throughout the semester which provide students the opportunity to learn even more about Chile and Chilean culture.

 Cost of the program

-Students must take a one-credit hour orientation course during the fall semester preceding the semester in Argentina.
+Students must take a one-credit preparation course during the fall semester preceding the semester in Chile.
 Students must also have a grade point average of at least 2.5 both at the time of application for the program, and at the time of departure in order to be able to study abroad.
 And as mentioned previously, students must have successfully completed SPAN 111.

 To apply for admission into the program, students should complete the online application, and upload all of the required documents by 4:30pm on Thursday, Mar.
 30, 2017.
 An application includes: